AldenKim/startup/README.md

 - **React**: Use the React framework for this website.
 Will provide a better and more interactive interface which will overall give a boost to the user experience on the website.

 ## HTML Deliverable
-- Cloned HTML simon repository and deployed it with deployment script so it is available with 'simon' sub domain (https://simon.mymovierecommendations.click/)
+- Cloned HTML simon repository and deployed it with deployment script so it is available with `simon` sub domain (https://simon.mymovierecommendations.click/)